ChrisAntley1/Speak-to-Lichess/README.md

 ### Notes:

-The Web Speech API (https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) is an experimental project.
-It is normally able to listen for sets of words supplied in the form of grammar objects.
-However this feature breaks when used in Chrome.
-As a result, the speech-to-text software often misinterprets the user's voice input.
-In addition, it seems most dictation software has a hard time discerning individual letters.
-For example, "B", "D", and "E" are often mistaken for one another.

-With that in mind, most of the work in this project focused on taking user input supplied by speech recognition; formatting it; replacing words that were most likely not what the user intended; and extracting chess moves from that resulting phrase.

-The Lichess Board API (https://lichess.org/blog/XlRW5REAAB8AUJJ-/welcome-lichess-boards) allows this extension to communicate directly with Lichess to submit moves.
-The API accepts moves in UCI format and does not work in blitz or faster formats.

-For SAN format moves in the text box, the extension is unable to automatically fire an enter command in order to submit a move.
-Events fired programmatically and not from a real user event are marked as untrusted: https://developer.mozilla.org/en-US/docs/Web/API/Event/isTrusted
+The Web Speech API: https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API

+The Lichess Board API: https://lichess.org/blog/XlRW5REAAB8AUJJ-/welcome-lichess-boards, https://lichess.org/api#tag/Board

 Speak to Lichess is Open Source.
-Feedback welcome!
+Feedback welcome here on Github or sent to speak2lichess@gmail.com

-### Known issues:
+### Other/Known issues:

 Some users have reported very poor recognition results; this will have to do with the speech recognition software.
-Until Speech Grammar works in chrome, this may be a persistent issue.
-The best advice I can give is to keep trying different words until you find a set that the software recognizes more consistently for you, and to make use of the word replacement feature.
+Until the speech recognition provided by Chrome correctly uses the SpeechGrammar interface, this may be a persistent issue.
+The best advice I can give is to keep trying different words until you find a set that the software recognizes more consistently for you, and to make use of the word correction feature.

+Speech recognition does offer alternative results, which might be used in the future to help the extension more accurately interpret moves.

+I had plans to port this extension to Firefox, where I (somehow) got the impression that the SpeechGrammar interface would be correctly referenced as a vocabulary list.
+It turns out, unfortunatel, that Firefox does not support the Web Speech API's speech recognition at all!